Fermium-co/jspm-transpilers-sample/README.md

 It has no dependency to any library, transpiler etc. and it is ECMA 5 based JavaScript file!

-You don't have to deploy your typescript file into production either, and using source map, there is debug option availble to you, so you can debug your original typescript codes using chrome etc.
+You don't have to deploy your typescript file into production too, and using source map, there is debug option available to you, so you can debug your original typescript codes using chrome etc.